-8. Looks forward to the Fourth International Conference on Nuclear Knowledge Management and Human Resources Development, to be held in June 2022, in Moscow, the Russian Federation, and requests that the Secretariat continue to develop tools and services in the area of human resources development with a particular focus on capacity building;
+16. Supports the Agency's continued programme of NEM and NKM Schools, and looks forward to the Fourth International Conference on Nuclear Knowledge Management and Human Resources Development that will be held in Vienna in 2024, and requests that the Secretariat continue to develop activities, tools and services in the areas of knowledge management and human resources development in an integrated manner, with a particular focus on capacity building;

-9. Requests the Secretariat to promote gender equality and diversity in the context of nuclear knowledge management activities and encourages Member States to establish an inclusive workforce within their nuclear industry, including ensuring equal access to education and training in nuclear knowledge management;
+17. Requests the Secretariat to promote gender equality and diversity in the context of nuclear knowledge management activities and encourages Member States to establish an inclusive workforce within their nuclear industry, including ensuring equal access to education and training in nuclear knowledge management;